Australian Pacific produces first coal in 17 years at Dartbrook mine

 Dartbrook mine in New South Wales.
 Image from Australian Pacific Coal.

-Australian Pacific Coal ASX: AQC) has announced that the Dartbrook Joint Venture has produced coal to surface at the Dartbrook mine in New South Wales – after it was shut for more than 17 years.
+Australian Pacific Coal (ASX: AQC) announced on Thursday that the Dartbrook joint venture has produced coal to surface at the mine in New South Wales — its first in more than 17 years.

-In its JV with Tetra Resources, the partners last year entered into a sales and marketing agreement with Vitol, a major global commodities trader, for all production from the site.
+In partnership with Tetra Resources, the JV last year entered into a sales and marketing agreement with Vitol, a major global commodities trader, for all production from the site.

-Dartbrook was owned by Anglo American until the miner sold its 83.33% interest to Australian Pacific Coal for A$50 million ($36 million) in 2015.
+Dartbrook was owned by Anglo American until its 83.33% interest was sold to Australian Pacific for A$50 million ($36 million) in 2015.

 Coal was successfully produced to surface on Wednesday following the completion and testing of the newly installed 4 km conveyor system, the company said, adding that it is designed to transport coal produced from the Kayuga seam to surface, via the Hunter Tunnel.